- Home

 Beyond his work with volcanoes, Matt has dedicated his life to exploring NZ’s wildest places.
 These adventures have led to remarkable discoveries and brought to light wonders never before seen in the country.
 While many of these finds stay secret to protect them, some are documented here.

-Caving and Caving Discoveries
+Caving and Cave Discoveries

 Matt’s drive to explore goes deep.
 He’s a dedicated caver, having discovered and mapped many lava caves in the Auckland Volcanic Field, along with larger limestone caves on New Zealand’s South Island.
 The New Zealand Speleological Society has formally recognised many of these.
 You can learn more about his cave discoveries here.